ValFraNath/apothiquiz/README.md

 - For a **dev environment**, you can start `nodemon` in the `server` directory

 Afterwards, you will be able to access the app through `http://localhost:$PORT`.

+## See more

+You can learn more about this project in our [wiki](https://github.com/nathanaelhoun/glowing-octo-guacamole/wiki).